AuroraSloan/cub3d/README.md

 ``ESC`` or ``✖`` will allow you to safely exit the game.

 ## Plot
-Evil Ghini have taken over Mabe Village!
+Evil Ghini have taken over Mabe Village Library!

 Please save all the Cucco before it's too late.
 Don't leave anyone behind!